 About the Southern Legislative Conference

 Founded in 1933, The Council of State Governments (CSG) is our nation’s only organization serving all three branches of state government.
-CSG is a region-based forum that fosters the exchange of insights and ideas to help state officials shape public policy.
+A regionally based organization, CSG fosters the exchange of insights and ideas to help state officials shape public policy.
 This offers unparalleled regional, national and international opportunities to network, develop leaders, collaborate and create problem-solving partnerships.

-Established in 1947, the SLC is a member-driven organization and the largest of four regional conferences of CSG.
-The Annual Meeting of the Southern Legislative Conference is the premier public policy forum for Southern state legislatures and the largest regional gathering of legislative members and staff.
-The annual meeting and a broad array of similarly well-established and successful SLC programs — focusing on both existing and emerging state government innovations and solutions — provide policymakers diverse opportunities to ask questions of policy experts and share their knowledge with colleagues.
+Established in 1947, the SLC is a member-driven organization and serves as the premier public policy forum for Southern state legislatures.
+The SLC Annual Meeting and a broad array of similarly well-established and successful SLC programs — focusing on both existing and emerging state government innovations and solutions — provide policymakers diverse opportunities to interact with policy experts and share their knowledge with colleagues.